The other day, an old song was recommended to me via youtube,

 It used to be one of the most popular songs in the world.

 A movie was made about it, and I like the trailer because it explains the story of how it came to be written.

 “I Can Only Imagine” is a famous song written by Bart Millard of MercyMe.
-His abusive father’s life was completely transformed by Jesus.
-When his father eventually died, his grandmother came up to Bart at the church and made the comment, “I can only imagine what your father is seeing right now…”
+His abusive father’s life was completely transformed by Jesus when he came to know Him.
+When his father eventually died, Bart’s grandmother came up to him at the church and said to him, “I can only imagine what your father is seeing right now…”

-After that, those words were stuck in that poor dude’s mind for years.
+After that, those words were stuck in that poor Bart’shead for years.

-He wrote them down over and over again, but never really knew what to ‘do’ with them.
-He would try to write a song, but it just wasn’t coming to him… It became an obsession he would pick up time and time again, only to not ‘get it down’ like he wanted.
-He eventually realized he would never find peace until he wrote the one song that could express what he felt in his heart about the moment his Dad met Jesus face to face.
+He wrote them down over and over again, but never really knew what to do with them.
+He would try to write a song, but it just wasn’t coming to him.
+It became an obsession he would pick up over and over, get frustrated, and put back down.
+Eventually, Bart realized he would never find peace until he wrote the one song that could express what he felt in his heart about the moment his Dad met Jesus face to face.

 The song was released in 2001,

 And since its release 20 years ago, it has been the only Christian single in HISTORY to go TRIPLE PLATINUM.